AlexandriaChemistry/ACT/INSTALL.md

 + The [LibXml2](http://xmlsoft.org) is needed for processing the [XML](https://en.wikipedia.org/wiki/XML) data files used by the ACT.

++ Optionally, the [doxygen](https://www.doxygen.nl/index.html) package can be used for generating documentation.

 + You will also need [Python])https://www.python.org), version 3, and a number of Python libraries.

 Install ACT on your computer